psharma15/RF-Vital-Sensing/MassStudy2019/Matlab/Readme.txt

-So most of the codes are for processing NCS extracted from Labview-USRP.
+The current codes are for processing NCS extracted from Labview-USRP.

-Other setup is Matlab-BlueTooth - Jianlin's setup.
+Other setup is Matlab-BlueTooth reader - setup (check archive).

-Trying to segregate different setups.